Eligibility – Carolina Wilderness EMS Externship

 Extern applicants must…

-- be enrolled as a 4th year medical student or resident physician in an accredited United States medical school or residency program.
+- be enrolled as a 4th year medical student or resident physician in an accredited medical school or residency program.
 DO and MD programs are both acceptable.
+International applicants from countries with different program formats will be considered on a case-by-case basis but should be equivalent to an American 4th year medical student or resident physician.
 Resident physicians must have or obtain a NC resident physician license prior to the first day of the Externship.
 Currently, we are not able to support PAs or APRNs for logistical/credentialing reasons, although our program is philosophically very supportive of these health care professionals’ involvement in wilderness EMS.
-Also, our current credentialing partnership with Carolinas HealthCare System-Blue Ridge does not permit us to accept medical students or resident physicians from schools outside the United States.

 - demonstrate some prior experience in formal field medicine or rescue (these include but are not limited to activities such as EMS, rescue squads, fire departments, ski patrols, surf lifeguarding, military medicine, Search & Rescue, or technical rescue teams).